 After owning and operating two successful soap companies, Kenna created Modern Soapmaking, a proverbial online playground for soapmakers, supported & written by soapmakers.
 With over 10 years of soapmaking experience, she passes on her knowledge through articles, resources, digital workbooks, and other publications.
 She continues to nurture soapmakers through mentorship programs & workships, both online and in person.
 In her "spare" time, she indulges in photography, MMORPGs (video games!), & her amazingly supportive family of four littles and husband.

 Kevin Dunn is the Elliott Professor of Chemistry at Hampden-Sydney College.
 His first book, Caveman Chemistry, brought him to the attention of handcrafted soapmakers.
-His second book, Scientific Soapmaking, explores the chemistry of soap at a deep, but accesible level.
-Professor Dunn's ongoing research continues to uncover fascinating details of the behavior of fats, oils, soaps, and synthetic detergent.
+His second book, Scientific Soapmaking, explores the chemistry of soap at a deep, but accessible level.
+Professor Dunn's ongoing research continues to uncover fascinating details of the behavior of fats, oils, soaps, scents and synthetic detergents.

-Kevin will be speaking on Secrets of Saponification Values.
+Kevin Dunn will be speaking on Secrets of Saponification Values.

 Lori Ann Gum is a Visual Merchandiser and the proud owner of Visual Solutions & Display; a business she has built through hard work and repeat clients.
 She is now serving 14 malls in the Chicago land area, helping many tenants of in-line stores and kiosk/retail merchandising units with brand identity as well as overall display and product presentation.
 Retail floor and space planning as well as creative merchandising options are among her many strengths.